Pawcharz/Cybersecurity-Exam-Notes-GUT2025/Notes.md

 ### 2.2 Authentication and Authorization

 - **Authentication**
-  - Definition: Process of verifying the identity of a user
+  - Definition: Process of verifying the identity of a user or system through various validation methods
+  - **Identification vs Authentication**:
+    - Identification: Process of claiming an identity (e.g., username)
+    - Authentication: Process of proving the claimed identity (e.g., password)
   - Methods:
     - Something you know (passwords)
     - Something you have (tokens)